 The other brunch spot of note in the Village is Stella’s Café & Bakery, a tested and true nouveau Winnipeg institution.
 There are now eight Stella’s located across the city, but this location on Osborne is the original, having started the empire in 1999.
 Stella’s locations are always busy, as people of every stripe come in for homemade everything served casually in a cozy environment.
 Their jam, which you can buy, has almost become a thing of legend.

 One particular building (on the 100 block) provides a cornucopia of dining options.
 In the basement is Spicy Noodle House, where fast, good value northern Chinese cuisine is the name of the game.
 Their spicy peanut noodle soup is always a crowd favourite, as is the honey spicy chicken.
-Pretty much right above is Kawaii Crepe, which, as its name indicates, is a super cute Japanese-style crepe place where you can go sweet or savoury (and also gluten free).
-While in the next door over is Billabong Gastropub, a casual spot that is nice for drinks, burgers and all manner of casual fare.
+Pretty much right above is Kawaii Crepe, which, as its name indicates, is a super cute Japanese-style crepe place where you can go sweet or savoury (and also gluten-free).

 The Village is also swimming with sushi joints, from Naru Sushi, where the selection of fun and inventive rolls are served in an attractive wood covered room; to Meiji Sushi and G. Martini Bar where rolls, udon and teriyaki are served along colourful martinis; while Winnipeg’s venerable sushi chain Wasabi (they have three locations across the city) has their Wasabi Sushi Bistro on Osborne featuring a mammoth menu that will cover almost all of your Japanese cravings.